 A peaceful family home doesn’t mean there won’t be conflicts.
 There will still be disagreements, big feelings, tears and frustration It’s how we deal with those things, the internal resources we have on any given day to handle difficult situations, that makes the difference.

-As you try to juggle everyone’s seemingly conflicting needs, you’ll use your parental power, sometimes unconsciously and sometimes well aware that you’re doing so.
+As you try to juggle everyone’s seemingly conicting needs, you’ll use your parental power, sometimes unconsciously and sometimes well aware that you’re doing so.
+You’ll still find yourself reacting in ways you don’t want to.

 “Peace is a daily, a weekly, a monthly process, gradually changing opinions, slowly eroding old barriers, quietly building new structures.” — John F. Kennedy